rangell8/Rexy-s-Welding-Library/README.md

 # GlueLib
-A lightweight Roblox Lua library for teleporting and physics manipulation.
+A lightweight Roblox Lua library for teleporting and physics gluing.

 ---